Charles Hartshorne

 Charles Hartshorne (/ˈhɑrtshɔrn/; June 5, 1897 – October 9, 2000) was an American philosopher who concentrated primarily on the philosophy of religion and metaphysics, but also contributed to ornithology.
-He developed the neoclassical idea of God and produced a modal proof of the existence of God that was a development of Anselm of Canterbury's ontological argument, which influenced Gödel's proof.
+He developed the neoclassical idea of God and produced a modal proof of the existence of God that was a development of Anselm of Canterbury's ontological argument, which influenced Gödel's ontological proof.

 Hartshorne is also noted for developing Alfred North Whitehead's process philosophy into process theology.

 Early life and education

-Hartshorne was born in Kittanning, Pennsylvania, and was a son of the Reverend Francis Cope Hartshorne (1868–1950) and Marguerite Haughton (1868–1959), who were married on April 25, 1895, in Bryn Mawr, Montgomery County, Pennsylvania. the Rev. F. C. Hartshorne, who was a minister in the Protestant Episcopal Church, was rector of St. Paul's Episcopal Church in Kittanning from 1897 to 1909, then rector of St. Peter's Episcopal Church in Phoenixville, Pennsylvania, for 19 years (from 1909 to 1928).
-After resigning from the ministry in late 1927 or early 1928, within a few years Francis was appointed pension fund manager of the Protestant Episcopal Diocese of Philadelphia.
+Hartshorne was born in Kittanning, Pennsylvania, and was a son of the Reverend Francis Cope Hartshorne (1868–1950) and Marguerite Haughton (1868–1959), who were married on April 25, 1895, in Bryn Mawr, Montgomery County, Pennsylvania.
+The Rev. F. C. Hartshorne, a minister in the Protestant Episcopal Church, was rector of St. Paul's Episcopal Church in Kittanning from 1897 to 1909, and subsequently rector of St. Peter's Episcopal Church in Phoenixville, Pennsylvania, for 19 years (from 1909 to 1928).
+He resigned from the ministry in late 1927 or early 1928, and within a few years Francis was appointed pension fund manager of the Protestant Episcopal Diocese of Philadelphia.

 Among Charles's brothers was the prominent geographer Richard Hartshorne.

 Charles attended Haverford College between 1915 and 1917, but then spent two years as a hospital orderly serving in the US Army.
 He then studied at Harvard University, where he earned the B.A.
 (1921), M.A.
 (1922) and PhD (1923) degrees.
 His doctoral dissertation was on "The Unity of Being".
 He obtained all three degrees in only four years, an accomplishment believed unique in Harvard's history.

 From 1923 to 1925 Hartshorne pursued further studies in Europe.
 He attended the University of Freiburg, where he studied under the phenomenologist Edmund Husserl, and also the University of Marburg, where he studied under Martin Heidegger.
 He then returned to Harvard University as a research fellow from 1925 to 1928, where he and Paul Weiss edited the Collected Papers of Charles Sanders Peirce v.
 1–6 and spent a semester assisting Alfred North Whitehead.